-If, during the screening process, your child's pediatrician sees any possible indicators of ASD he or she will recommend your child be seen by a developmental pediatrician or other specialist with expertise in ASD for a full evaluation.
+If, during the screening process, your child's pediatrician sees any possible indicators of ASD she will recommend your child be seen by a developmental pediatrician or other specialist with expertise in ASD for a full evaluation.
 Do not be afraid to advocate for your child.
 If your pediatrician does not share your concerns you still have the right to request an evaluation.
 If the doctor refuses, try to compromise.
 Ask that your child be seen again in a certain time period and continue to document your concerns.
-So I dove into my research, made calls and got Nathan lined up for appointments.
-I spoke with Child Development Services (CDS) to find out what could be done for early intervention services.
-Before his appointment with them, I had already set him up to be seen two times a week by a speech therapist in her office.
-He started with a CDS developmental and occupational therapist coming to our home for therapy soon after.
-Because Nathan showed mild symptoms of autism, I knew that I couldn't 'cure' him, but with the best support I could give him, he could have a great chance at normalcy."

-There are many facilities around Maine where your child can receive a comprehensive evaluation by a mulitidisciplinary team.
+There are facilities around Maine where your child can receive a comprehensive evaluation by a mulitidisciplinary team.